WeSpeakEnglish/nortos/README.md

 # nortos
-NO Any RTOS needed  you will see.... coming very soon
+NO Any RTOS needed  you will see....
 # use with easy
 All what U should know: